brooklyncentral/clocker/README.md

 Now you have all the prerequisites satisfied so you can start playing with Brooklyn and Docker.

-* Install [brooklyn](http://brooklyncentral.github.io/use/guide/quickstart/index.html), or Cloudsoft's Application Management Platform (AMP) which is powered by Brooklyn.
 * Create a section on your `~/.brooklyn/brooklyn.properties` as follows:

     ```bash